I tried upgrading Automated Security Response on AWS (ASR) to v3 and used the Web UI

 6. Configure regions and deployment options as needed

-7. Click "Submit" to update the StackSet (initiating batch deployment to each account)
+7. Click "Submit" to update the StackSet (starts batch deployment to each account)

 Step 3: Update the Member Stack

-Finally, update the Member stack (aws-sharr-member) deployed in each member account.
+Finally, update the Member stack (aws-sharr-member) deployed to each member account.

-Similar to Step 2, log in to the account where you deployed the StackSets and update them.
+Similar to Step 2, log in to the account where StackSets were deployed and update.

 1. Open the CloudFormation console in the target account